María Rafols Bruna: Beatification

 The beatification process commenced in Zaragoza in an informative process that Archbishop Rigoberto Doménech Valls inaugurated on 1 July 1926 and later closed on 28 January 1927 after the process finished its business.
 Theologians then collated her writings in order to examine whether or not such spiritual writings were orthodox in nature – the theologians issued their approval to them on 30 March 1931.
 The apostolic process would span from 30 May 1932 until its closure on 21 May 1934.
-The Congregation of Rites later validated these previous processes on 25 June 1940.
+The Congregation of Rites later validated these previous processes on 26 June 1940.

-The formal introduction to the cause came on 6 August 1931 under Pope Pius XI after María Rafols was titled as a Servant of God.
+The formal introduction to the cause came on 6 August 1931 under Pope Pius XI, granting Rafols the title of Servant of God.

 In 1944 the cause was suspended under Pope Pius XII for unknown reasons though Pope John Paul II authorized the cause's resumption in 1980.
 The postulation was then able to submit the Positio to the Congregation for the Causes of Saints in 1989 for their assessment and led to the approval of the cause from a team of theologians on 9 November 1990.
 The C.C.S. then met and approved the dossier's contents on 6 July 1991.
 John Paul II proclaimed her to be Venerable on 6 July 1991 after confirming that María Rafols had led a life of heroic virtue.

 The miracle required for beatification was investigated in the diocese of its origin and received C.C.S. validation in Rome on 3 December 1992.
 A medical board approved the healing to be a miracle on 12 February 1993 while theologians likewise came to the same conclusion on 23 April 1993.
 The cardinal and bishop members of the C.C.S. followed suit on 22 June 1993 and passed it to the pope on 6 July 1993 for his final approval.
 John Paul II beatified Mother María Rafols in Saint Peter's Square on 16 October 1994.